 Grounds for appeal

-The grounds on which you can appeal given
+The grounds on which you can appeal are set out in the

-assessments were not conducted in accordance with the approved
+conducted in accordance with the approved regulations for the

-regulations for the module/award, ie instances where you believe
+module/award, ie instances where you believe the University has

 These could include: